 For instance, green lights on modems or routers indicate the device is functioning correctly.

 The bag’s dotted line indicates that you can write your name on the bag.
+It doesn’t provide any additional benefits by writing anything here.
+I’ve never seen Taiwanese people write on these bags.

 I can’t find anything specifying whether you can put an empty bag of Kuai Kuai by electronics for its magic to work.
 But I always see full bags.